bjne/lua-resty-p8s/README.md

-# Prometheus metric library for nginx/openresty
+# prometheus (p8s) metric library for nginx/openresty

 This is a Lua library that can be used with Nginx to keep track of metrics and expose them on a separate web page to be pulled by